allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

         // then
         response shouldBe clientOrders
     }
 ```
 However, a defect in the form of a **contract violation** between the client and supplier won't be caught.
 As a result, we might have perfectly tested communication in integration tests that will not work in production.

-##### C. Create separate response objects
+Option C — create a set of separate response objects.
+It has all the advantages of options A and B, including maintainability, reusability, and
-It has all the advantages of options A and B, including maintainability, reusability, and verification of the contract between the client and the supplier.
+verification of the contract between the client and the supplier.
+Unfortunately, maintaining a separate model for testing purposes comes with some overhead
-Unfortunately, maintaining a separate model for testing purposes comes with some overhead and requires discipline on the developers' side, which can be challenging to maintain.
+and requires discipline on the developers' side, which can be challenging to maintain.

 Which option to choose?
 Personally, I prefer a hybrid of options A and B.
 For the purpose of testing the “happy path“ in client tests, I return a response that is entirely stored as a string (alternatively, it can be read from a file).